Volunteers at CFLC make a difference.

 Become a Tutor

-Adult learners at the Cape Fear Literacy Council meet one-on-one with tutors throughout the year, focusing on skills necessary for them to achieve their personal, educational, or employment goals.
-Small group sessions and/or classes are also available.
+Adult learners at the Cape Fear Literacy Council meet one-on-one with tutors throughout the year, focusing on skills necessary to achieve their personal, educational, or employment goals.
+Small group sessions and classes are also available.
+Tutoring is done both remotely and on our campus by appointment.

 FREQUENTLY ASKED QUESTIONS ABOUT BECOMING A TUTOR: